futtta/wp-donottrack/readme.txt

 = Any bugs/ issues should I know about? =
 * After installing or when making changes to the WP DoNotTrack configuration, you might have to clear the caches of caching plugins you might be using (e.g. WP Super Cache or W3 Total Cache).
 Consider it "best practice" to disable caching & javascript-aggregating plugins while testing new black- or whitelists
-* ClourFlare seems to interfere with the way the plugin gets loaded and the way it functions.
+* CloudFlare seems to interfere with the way the plugin gets loaded and the way it functions.
 You can solve the problem by disabling "Rocket Loader" and/or "Auto Minify" alltogether.
 * Not a bug, but still an known issue; as WP DoNotTrack is also active in the wp-admin-pages, it will -when in whitelist mode- impact plugins that (for whatever reason) pull in javascript from elsewhere in their option-pages.
-This very plugin for instance, depends on googleapis.com to render a rss-widget.

 = I found a bug/ I would like a feature to be added! = Just tell me, I like the feedback and in general I'll reply within a couple of hours.
 Use the [Contact-page on my blog](http://blog.futtta.be/contact/), [leave a comment in a post about DoNotTrack](http://blog.futtta.be/tag/donottrack/) or [post about it on the wordpress.org plugin forum](http://wordpress.org/tags/wp-donottrack?forum_id=10#postform)